Monday, April 30, 2007

 Salt

 Fill a saucepan with water halfway up, and put it over a moderate heat.
-Sit the bowl with the yolks in it snugly on top of the saucepan, making sure it doesn't touch the water, then add a small splash of water to the eggs, and stir gently for a few seconds.
+Sit the bowl with the yolks in it on top of the saucepan, making sure it doesn't rock around and doesn't touch the water, then add a small splash of water to the eggs, and stir gently for a few seconds.

 Cut the butter into twelve pieces.
-Add four pieces of butter to the egg yolks, and whisk firmly but slowly until the egg yolks have taken up all the butter.
+Add four pieces of butter to the egg yolks, and whisk steadily until the egg yolks have taken up all if that butter.
 Slowly whisk in the rest of the butter.
-You will need slightly less than the two whole sticks.

 The sauce will keep warm over the water for half an hour or so, but whisk it occasionally.
 This is the point at which it may curdle.
 No one is immune.
 But as Nigel Slater says, "It is worth the sweat."

-If the sauce does break, throwing an ice cube in and whisking like crazy will work nine out of ten times.
+Nigel says that if the sauce does break, throwing an ice cube in and whisking like crazy will work nine out of ten times, but I have never had the sauce break following his recipe.

-This can be made in advance and kept warm in a Thermos.
+This can be made in advance and kept warm in a Thermos, but if you do that, you will need to whisk it before plating.

 No comments: